apache/spark/docs/structured-streaming-programming-guide.md

 - Limit and take first N rows are not supported on streaming Datasets.

 - Distinct operations on streaming Datasets are not supported.
-See the
-  <a href="#support-matrix-for-joins-in-streaming-queries">support matrix in the Join Operations section</a>
-  for more details

 - Sorting operations are supported on streaming Datasets only after an aggregation and in Complete Output Mode.

 - Few types of outer joins on streaming Datasets are not supported.
 See the
+  <a href="#support-matrix-for-joins-in-streaming-queries">support matrix in the Join Operations section</a>
+  for more details.

 In addition, there are some Dataset methods that will not work on streaming Datasets.
 They are actions that will immediately run queries and return results, which does not make sense on a streaming Dataset.
 Rather, those functionalities can be done by explicitly starting a streaming query (see the next section regarding that).